 The 2020 California spiny lobster season officially opened on October third and will continue until March 17, 2021.

-Down below is a link to a map of the coast of San Diego to reference before fishing for lobster from a vessel.
+Below is a link to a map of the coast of San Diego to reference before fishing for lobster from a vessel.
 You want to make sure that you are nowhere near any Marine Protected Areas.

 Bag Limit-7 per day, which may only be taken by hand or by a hoop net

 Minimum SIze– 3.25 inches long carapace.
 Measure in a straight line on the midline of the back from the rear edge of the eye socket to the rear edge of the body shell (carapace).
-All must have a measuring device that is capable of accurately determining legal length on their person at all times.
+All must have a measuring device that is capable of accurately determining the legal length of their person at all times.

 Equipment- All lobsters may only be taken by hand or by a hoop net.
 No more than five hoop nets may be possessed per person when fishing for lobsters.
 No more than 10 hoop nets may be included aboard a vessel regardless of how many are on board.